9 January 1917 German Crown Council meeting: Later events

 The policy increased the quantity of shipping sunk by U-boats, which had been running at just above 300,000 tons per month since October 1916.
 Sinkings rose to 520,000 tons in February, 560,000 tons in March and 860,000 tons in April (a record monthly figure that was not surpassed even during the Battle of the Atlantic in the Second World War).
-Sinkings settled down following the US declaration of war and the commitment of its navy, the third-largest in the world, sinkings ran at 620,000 tons in May and 700,000 tons in June.
+Sinkings settled down following the US declaration of war and the commitment of its navy, the third-largest in the world; sinkings ran at 620,000 tons in May and 700,000 tons in June.
 The June 1917 adoption of the convoy system June reduced sinkings to a level that proved manageable for the British war effort.
 Shipping lost to U-boats dropped to 560,000 tons in July, 470,000 tons in August and to 350,000 tons in September, though it still outpaced the rate at which it could be replaced.
 Although food shortages were never as serious as those experienced in Germany under the Allied blockade, a measure of rationing was introduced by the British government in January 1918.
-Shipping losses ran at around 300,000 a month until September 1918, which saw a rapid and broad collapse in German military capabilities.
+Shipping losses ran at around 300,000 tons a month until September 1918, which saw a rapid and broad collapse in German military capabilities.

 Bethmann Hollweg's opposition to unrestricted submarine warfare was one of the reasons for his resignation as chancellor in July 1917, brought about by pressure on Wilhelm from the military leadership.
-This led Germany moved towards a more militaristic government.
+This led Germany to move towards a more militaristic government.
 Ludendorff acted almost as a military dictator until reverses on the Western Front led to his own resignation in September 1918.
 The war ended with the defeat of Germany and the signing of the Armistice of 11 November 1918.